 Average Annual Salary: $47,170

-With high scores for population growth due to net migration and housing affordability compared with median annual household income, Boise lands at No. 11 in the overall ranking.
-People living in Boise need just 22.11% of the median household income to pay for rent or mortgage payments, as well as additional housing costs.
+With high scores in population growth due to net migration and affordable housing, Boise lands at No. 11 in the overall ranking.
+People living in Boise need just 22.11% of the median household income to pay for rent or mortgage payments, as well as additional housing expenses.

 #12 Ann Arbor, Michigan